Joybeanx/yogg/README.md

     + File: supply website stored in file
         - file path: the local website file
     + Database:you should execute [SQL script](scripts "scripts") to initialize your database first
-        - type: the data source type,Currently only supports MySQL
+        - type: the data source type,currently only supports MySQL
         - username: the username of database
         - password: the password of database